 Chinese herbs are also good for preventing digestive issues while traveling.

 Wild cordyceps is very expensive because it is very rare.
 Wild cordycpes is gathered in the fields of the Tibetian plateu.

 Sadly the high price tag has lead to a black market and much adulterating of the product.
 I recommend finding a quality company that grows natural organic cordyceps.
-I personally use Aloha medicinals, but I am sure there are others.
+I like Peaceful Harvest Mushrooms.